jwolff52/DualSelectBox.js/README.md

 # DualSelectBox.js

 A Javascript class that allows you to move values between two select boxes and then select all of the options in one of the boxes for submission.
+Check out an example [here](https://jwolff52.github.io/DualSelectBox.js/Example/)!

 ### The following variables *must* be passed to the constructor on creation:
   * `leftBox` - an array of JSON objects in the form of `{name,id}` to be placed in the left `<select>` element